Nav-Kirat/Project_2/README.md

 # Project_2
 Analyzing crime data of Chicago using Power BI and SQL

-Of course!
-Here's a template for a README file for a project that uses SQL and Power BI:

 # SQL and Power BI Data Analysis Project